 Data Transfer between host NIC and memory

 DPDK application is only processing packets that are exposed in user space host OS memory.
-DPDK rings are an abstraction of the real NIC queues: DPDK is using DMA to keep synchronized at any time the NIC hardware queues and its DPDK representation in the host memory.
+DPDK rings are an abstraction of the real NIC queues: DPDK is using DMA to keep synchronized at any time between the NIC hardware queues and its DPDK representation in the host memory.

 Physical NIC incoming packets